-When the XL24C02 is performing an internal WRITE operation, it will not recognize a START condition.
+When the XL24C04 is performing an internal WRITE operation, it will ignore any new START conditions.
 Since the device will only return an acknowledge after it accepts the START, the part can be continuously queried until an acknowledge is issued, indicating that the internal WRITE cycle is complete.